harp-tech/protocol/Device.md

 Address: `012`
 Length: 25

-An array of 25 bytes specifying a human-readable device name.
+The bytes in this register specify a human-readable device name.
 Any unused bytes MUST be set to `0` (Zero).
 This register is non-volatile.
 If a `Write` request to this register is received and non-volatile memory is available, the Device MUST reset and save the new register value to persistent storage.
 Otherwise, if non-volatile memory is not available, the Device MUST reply to any `Write` requests with the default register value.

 Providing a non-empty device name is OPTIONAL.
 If no name is provided, the default value of this register MUST be `0` (Zero).